 California requires employers to reimburse workers for their business mileage.
 This is according to Section 2802 of the California Labor Code.
 Importantly, employers don't have to reimburse¬†employees for commuting.
 How to comply with California requirements:

-The majority of companies rely on manual mileage logging.
-Employees have to write down their mileage then input it to a spreadsheet.
+The majority of companies who calculate mileage reimbursement rely on a manual mileage log.
+Employees have to write down their mileage then input it to a spreadsheet to calculate mileage..
 They then must submit that to finance and then employees are eventually reimbursed.
 This process is often inefficient and can fall prey to employees doctoring mileage.
 Digital products like MileIQ for Teams provide simple yet powerful mileage reimbursement solutions.
 Employers can rest assured that they're reimbursing the proper amount.
 Employees enjoy how they can stop worrying about tracking mileage and focus on growing the business.